carlfischer1/engine-18.09/README.md

 ## Telemetry

 Extensive effort has gone into providing usage telemetry for Docker EE engines running on Linux distributions.
-While we have indirect Windows Server usage data from Hub push/pull operations (“Hub data”), to truly track engine usage requires equivalent telemetry for Docker EE engines running on Windows Server.
+While implemented differently, we now have equivalent telemetry for Docker EE engines running on Windows Server.

 [Setup and walkthrough](https://github.com/carlfischer1/engine-18.09/blob/master/telemetry.md)